-&lt;sup>29 Source: Fitch, High Mark Capital, Capital, IWF, WSJ.
+39 Source: Fitch, High Mark Capital, Capital, IWF, WSJ.

-&lt;sup>30 These funds are owned by the government.
-Their time horizon is multigenerational and their objective is to grow and to spread the benefits of oil revenues over to future generations.
+40 These funds are owned by the government.
+Their time horizon is multigenerational and their objective is to grow and to pass the benefits of oil revenues through to future generations.

-&lt;sup>31 Note that domestic oil prices are controlled and hence, the adjustment effect in minor.
+41 Note that domestic oil prices are controlled and hence, the adjustment effect in minor.

-&lt;sup>32 The only potential adjustment is the reallocation of resources into the energy sector as it is now more profitable due to higher oil prices.
+42 The only potential adjustment is the reallocation of resources into the energy sector as it is now more profitable due to higher oil prices.

-&lt;sup>33 Note that in the literature, there is a strong evidence that falls in oil prices are unlikely to initiate an expansion, while rises are likely to trigger recessions.
+43 Note that in the literature, there is a strong evidence that falls in oil prices are unlikely to initiate an expansion, while rises are likely to trigger recessions.
 See Kilian and Vigfusson (2011), Kilian (2008), Hamilton (2009), Edelstein and Kilian (2009) among many others.

-&lt;sup>34 Recall that these multipliers are the summation of infinitesimal responses of the real industrial output to changes in positive and negative cumulative sums of the real oil price across time.
+44 Recall that these multipliers are the summation of infinitesimal responses of the real industrial output to changes in positive and negative cumulative sums of the real oil price across time.
 The multipliers converge to the longterm response parameters as the time period becomes very long.

-The Figure contains three lines and a band.
-The green line shows how the equilibrium is adjusting to an increase in the oil price.
-The red line depicts the response to a drop in the prices of oil.
-The blue middle line is the line that shows asymmetry in the adjustment of equilibrium to positive and negative changes in oil prices.
-The line offsets the impact on equilibrium of similar positive and negative shocks to the cumulative sums of oil prices.
+to positive and negative changes in oil prices.
+The line offsets the impact on the equilibrium of similar positive and negative shocks to the cumulative sums of oil prices.
 The location of the line should be around zero if the real output responds symmetrically to changes in the oil prices.
-Finally, the cloud band around the line is the 90% confidence interval which we have generated by bootstrapping the sample positive and negative cumulative sums of the real oil prices, and then estimating the dynamic multiplier and then offsetting them at various horizons.
+Finally, the cloud band around the line is the 90% confidence interval which we have generated by bootstrapping the sample positive and negative cumulative sums of the real oil prices, and then estimating the dynamic multiplier and offsetting it at various horizons.

-In Figure 2 the positive (negative) oil price shock has a positive (negative) impact on the output of oil exporters and Egypt, but a negative impact only on Tunisia.
+In Figure 2, the positive (negative) oil price shock has a positive (negative) impact on the output of oil exporters and Egypt, but a negative impact only on Tunisia.
 Moreover, Figure 2 clearly shows that the influence of increases in the oil price on the industrial output is higher than the influence of oil price decreases.
 The blue line and its confidence interval are always above zero and for all countries.
 The degree of asymmetry is similar across oil exporters but it is slight for Egypt.
-In Tunisia there is a slight asymmetry in the opposite direction.
+In Tunisia, there is a slight asymmetry in the opposite direction.

-Figure 2 also shows that the adjustment to a drop in the oil price in the oil exporter countries takes a longer time than the adjustment in oil importers: around 60 months, 40 months, and 20 months are needed for the industrial output to reach its new equilibrium in Saudi Arabia, Kuwait and the UAE respectively.
+Figure 2 also shows that the adjustment to a drop in the oil price in the oil exporter countries takes a longer time than the adjustment in oil importers: around 60 months, 40 months, and 20 months are needed for the industrial output to reach its new equilibrium in Saudi Arabia, Kuwait, and the UAE respectively.
 However, equilibrium is attained within one year in Egypt and Tunisia.

-Although the same applies to the changes in industrial production as a result of an increase in the oil price the adjustment is slower as it occurs over longer periods of time.
+Although the same applies to the changes in industrial production as a result of an increase in the oil price, the adjustment is slower as it occurs over longer periods of time.
 Notice that the green lines in oil exporter countries are concave while the red lines are convex.
-These lines indicate that while the industrial production drops fast as a results of a negative oil shock it increases slowly in response to positive shocks.
-In the oil importer countries adjustments are faster and they occur within one year.
+These lines indicate that while the industrial production drops fast as a result of a negative oil shock it increases slowly in response to positive shocks.
+In the oil importer countries, adjustments are faster and they occur within one year.

-A possible explanation of this slow adjustments is that oil exporters are rich and own large financial reserves that are released or topped up in order to support and stabilize their economies in the face oil price decreases and increases.
-The poor economies of Egypt and Tunisia has to absorb the shocks very quickly by reducing their industrial outputs.
+A possible explanation of this slow adjustments is that oil exporters are rich and own large financial reserves that are tapped when necessary in order to support and stabilize their economies in the face oil price decreases.
+The poor economies of Egypt and Tunisia have to absorb the shocks very quickly by reducing their industrial outputs.